Since I was a little girl my passion, after writing, has been horses. Learning and sharing everything I know with you

 If you are concerned that your horse may have oral ulcers there are clear symptoms he/she indeed has them.
 Beyond the symptoms listed below you should have a thorough look at the hay your horse is eating.
 Sometimes you can find the culprit in their hay.
 If not, here are symptoms to look for:

-- Interested in feeding time, yet stops eating soon after he starts.
+- Your horse is interested at feeding time, yet stops eating soon after he starts.

-- Mouth open or lower lip hanging down.
+- They have their mouth slightly open or lower lip hanging down.

-- Visible ulcers inside the mouth especially along the lower lip canal.
+- You can see visible ulcers inside the mouth especially along the lower lip canal.

 The Ripgut grass was the culprit in our situation, so the photos and videos you find in this article are of that grass.

 You Need to Intervene (Help)

 A horse cannot remove these undesirable grasses from their mouth.
 These grasses have spines on them pointing in one direction, in.
 When their feed has a lot of them, they build up in the lower lip, piercing the tender flesh, embedding themselves in their lip.
 Once one has penetrated the flesh, it's really easy for more to pile into the hole.
 One after another, as the horse picks up his hay with his lips, the undesirable grasses drop off their spiny arrows, that in turn, they embed themselves into his lips.